 In nutshell, when the mind becomes established in the Gur-Wisdom through the sincere Shabad-Vichaar or churning the Gurbani, it becomes frozen and its wanderings (ਭਟਕਣਾਂ, coming and going – birth and death…) stop.

 - ਸਤਿਗੁਰ ਕੈ ਜਨਮੇ ਗਵਨੁ ਮਿਟਾਇਆ ॥: As (the mind) followed or Awakened to the True Wisdom (i.e., ‘Satgur‘ = ਸਚਾ ਗਿਆਨ), the wandering (of the mind) came to an end (sggs 940).

-Let’s remember what Bhagat Kabeer Jee tells us – the human birth DOES NOT happen gain and again!
+Let’s keep in mind what Bhagat Kabeer Jee has to tell us – the human birth DOES NOT happen gain and again!

 - ਕਬੀਰ ਮਾਨਸ ਜਨਮੁ ਦੁਲੰਭੁ ਹੈ ਹੋਇ ਨ ਬਾਰੈ ਬਾਰ ॥ ਜਿਉ ਬਨ ਫਲ ਪਾਕੇ ਭੁਇ ਗਿਰਹਿ ਬਹੁਰਿ ਨ ਲਾਗਹਿ ਡਾਰ ॥੩੦॥: O Kabeer!
 It is ‘Dulambhu’ (i.e., rare, unique, etc.) to obtain this human birth; it does not come again and again.
 It is like the ripe fruit on the tree; when it falls to the ground, it cannot be re-attached to the branch ||30|| (sggs 1366).